-United Way leads the Working Bridges Employer Collaborative.
+United Way Working Bridges is an innovative program designed to improve job retention, productivity, and advancement by supporting employees with community resources.
 The concept is simple: employers work together to effectively develop and test innovative HR practices using the workplace as a platform for services designed to help workers get, keep and grow stable employment.

 By sharing resources, employers are minimizing the barrier to employment and supporting employees’ need to be successful and improve their lives.